ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

   So, under the current typing rules, linear lets could be inlined at *every* site (this is a form of β-reduction) or none at all.
 But, of course, this inlining transformation does not change the meaning of the program, so it is still valid.
-If th
+Maybe we need a refined typing rule for ``let``, in Core, akin to that of join points.

 Common Subexpression Elimination (CSE)
   When encountering an expression of the form